I saw a very impressive project on GitHub, claiming to be the smallest responsive UI framework in the world.

 from the obtained changedStatesArray

-and flattens them to get an array of bindings
+, flattens them into an array of bindings

 .